error454/error454.github.com/_posts/2016-05-12-overlap-patch.md

 It turns out that [this is by design](https://github.com/EpicGames/UnrealEngine/blob/c07c63dcdedb7e8ced9a81dfb864505d5db5afa3/Engine/Source/Runtime/Engine/Private/Level.cpp#L1771).

 Our use case is one where we want those overlaps to trigger, so what to do?
 I submitted [pull request 2379](https://github.com/EpicGames/UnrealEngine/pull/2379) that provides a flag for AActor (`bGenerateOverlapEventsDuringLevelStreaming`) that allows specifying that we want to trigger overlaps when that actor is streamed in.
-This isn't an all or nothing type of thing, it's very specific to actors that the player will be overlapping near the entrace of a level, this change is working perfectly for us.
+This isn't an all or nothing type of thing, it's very specific to actors that the player will be overlapping near the entrance of a level, this change is working perfectly for us.

+**Update**
+My pull request was accepted on July 21, so should show up in the next release.

 As a side note, the curious observer might wonder how level streaming differs from level loading in regards to overlapping actors.
 The simple answer is that the primary difference between the two is the order of calls to `BeginPlay` and `UpdateOverlaps`.